timo-juhani/commands/NSO.md

 # Not the most secure way to go
 ssh host-key-verification none
 # Consider using SSH keys for authentication

+# Ping the device
+ping

+# Send a connection to the device
+connect

+# Unlock the device because by default NSO adds them as locked
+state admin-state unlocked
 ````

 ### Device Synchronization